andyarensman/12-Tone-Matrix-Generator/README.markdown

 # Creating the App

 This was the first app I ever created and was originally made as a pen on CodePen.io: [https://codepen.io/arensmandy/pen/mdRBXNy](https://codepen.io/arensmandy/pen/mdRBXNy).
-Since creating the app on CodePen, I have refactored the code to work in a normal code editor.
+Since creating the app on CodePen, I have refactored the code to work in a normal code editor and am hosting it on Vercel.

 The project was created as a way to practice React while going through the [freeCodeCamp certification](https://www.freecodecamp.org/learn/front-end-libraries/) on front end development libraries.
 I also used it as a way to practice refactoring and using Git with GitHub.